 In 2005, Indiana Furniture celebrated 100 years of continuous manufacturing business – a rare milestone.
-In addition to Strategic Planning and Smart Manufacturing, several new manufacturing processes contribute to the company’s competitive edge.
-The “Desk Express” product lines allow a customer to select a product from the catalog and have a new desk delivered in a week.
-Product components are kept in stock for quick final assembly and shipment.
+In addition to Strategic Planning and Smart Manufacturing, several new manufacturing processes contributed to the company’s competitive edge.
+The “Desk Express” product lines allowed a customer to have a new desk delivered in a week.

 As we enter the 21st Century and the second century of our business, we continue to introduce new product lines and business and manufacturing innovations that will result in continued high quality and competitively priced office and commercial furniture lines for our existing and new customers.
 Our showrooms located throughout the U.S. provide convenient access for customers and dealers and are updated to showcase our ever expanding and improved line of fine office furniture.